 Or at least some of them are …

-An interesting feature of this series of machines is the capability they have for optical recognition; not in the sense that output can be digitally scanned, but in the sense that an adapter (fitted to the daisywheel) allows the typewriter to automatically detect the pitch of the wheel and then automatically adjust the machine’s pitch-related settings.
+An interesting feature of this series of machines is the capability they have for optical recognition; in the sense that an adapter, fitted to the daisywheel, allows the typewriter to automatically detect the pitch of the wheel and then automatically adjust the machine’s pitch-related settings.

 This is the back of the “12 Esteem” wheel that came with the machine.
 You don’t need an adaptor for it: